Have you ever had a love affair with a store?

 I'm talking about Sassafras Seattle, the sweetest store on 1st Ave in Downtown Seattle, just blocks away from Pike Place Market where I have my stand!

-Not only does she have 8 in-house designers that make their clothing downstairs, she works with about 60 other independent women!
+Not only does she have 8 in-house designers that make their clothing downstairs, but she also works with about 60 other independent women!

 In a world where fast fashion and things ordered on Amazon are becoming the norm, it's a refreshing change to go into a shop where you know the pieces aren't made with underpaid or underage labor in a huge factory that dumps their waste into the water stream.